Lalit312/Java-Springboot-StudyMaterial/Spring Data JPA/JPA Projection.md

-Great topic 👍 Let’s go step by step and make it clear.

 In **Spring Data JPA**, *projection* is a way to **select only specific columns** from a database instead of fetching the entire entity.
 This improves performance (less data transferred) and gives you cleaner DTOs (Data Transfer Objects) for APIs.